brendan0powers/bakelite/docs/protocol.md

 All types have a maximum length of 64 bits.

 ### Enums
-Enums are a set of named constants that help make a protocol defenition easier to understand.
+Enums are a set of named constants that help make a protocol definition easier to understand.
 For example:
 ```
 enum PinDirection: uint8 {